davidolorundare/image-repo/README.md

-# image-repo
+# Project Image Repo.

-Screenshot for Projects
+This repo contains screenshots (and demo-videos) for some of the publicly-visible Projects.